XLNC-Deoxys/WRO-FE25/README.md

 For maximum stability, the EV3 gyroscope and EV3 ultrasonic sensor complement each other, preventing the car from crashing into a wall even if one of them begins to show errors.

-The motor encoders and gyroscope allow us to use odometry, which we enable during parking to prevent it from accumulating errors and since we don't need it for obstacle avoidance.
+The motor encoders and gyroscope allow us to use odometry, which we used during training camp.
 We made a special [module](https://github.com/XLNC-Deoxys/WRO-FE25/blob/b088995db966b68d1054305769dda0a999a03505/Source/Odometry.bpm) to calculate the robot's position using this formula:

 <div align="center">